coderholic/pyradio/docs/headless.md

 The server will be accessible only by programs running in the system.
 The `ip` is 127.0.0.1.
 2. **lan** \
 The server will be accessible by any system on the LAN.
 The `ip` is the one assigned to the network interface of the system.
+3. An actual **IP** \
+This is in case when a machine has more than one network interfaces and the **lan* setting is ambigous.

 For example:

 - using **--headless lan:12345** \
 will make the web server listen to the network interface IP address, port 12345.

+- using **--headless 192.168.122.101:4567** \
+will make the web server listen to the IP 192.168.122.101, port 4567.

 - using **--headless localhost:23456** \
 will make the web server listen to 127.0.0.1, port 23456